sktime/sktime/docs/source/index.rst

 Features:

-* API for machine learning with time series, for the purpose of specifying, fitting, applying and validating machine learning models
+* API for time series machine learning, for model specification, fitting, application, and validation.
 * Interactive user experience with scikit-learn like syntax conventions

 Technical specification: